aschiffer186/Fermi/Fermi-Lang/Definitions.md

     * Integer division produces a result equivalent to the following procedure:
         1. The operands are divided using floating-point division
         2. Any decimal part in the division is discarded
 * The type of the created entity is a signed-integer type that is the same size as the larger type of the two inputs.
+#### Binary Exponentiation
+* The binary exponentiation expressions takes the canonical form `E1 ^ E2` where `E1` and `E2` are the input entities to the expression
+* If the type of both input entities are signed-integer types then exponentiation is performed as if by the following:
+    * If the type of one input entity is smaller than the other